oblomov-dev/abap-toolkit/README.md

 ```

 #### Contribution & Support
 Pull requests are welcome!
 Whether you're fixing bugs, adding new functionality, or improving documentation, your contributions are highly appreciated.
-If you encounter any issues, feel free to open an issue.
+If you encounter any problems, feel free to open an issue.